SkAndMl/moonlight-moe/README.md

 # Moonlight-MoE (130M) — Small Mixture-of-Experts Chat/IT Model

-Moonlight-MoE is a compact Mixture-of-Experts (MoE) language model trained in three stages:
+Moonlight-MoE is a simple Mixture-of-Experts (MoE) language model trained in three stages:

 1. **Pretraining** on ~**3B tokens**
 2. **Instruction Tuning** (IT) on **100M tokens**
 3. **Chat Tuning** on **30M tokens** with multi-turn formatting

-It aims to be **concise, format-faithful, and fast**, while staying tiny enough to run on a single consumer GPU or CPU.

 ---